lit/lit.dev/packages/lit-dev-content/site/docs/v3/data/signals.md

 - [ ] A signal-aware `repeat()` directive.
 This will make incremental updates to arrays more efficient.
 - [ ] A `@property()` decorator that uses signals for storage, to unify reactive properties and signals.
-THis will make it easier to use generic signal utilities with Lit reactive properties.
+This will make it easier to use generic signal utilities with Lit reactive properties.
 - [ ] A `@computed()` decorator for marking methods as computed signals.
 Since computed signals are memoized, this can help with expensive computations.